Managing the Messaging Inbox

 "Conversations keep reopening after I close them"

-When a customer sends a new message to a closed conversation, it automatically reopens.
+When a customer sends a new message to a closed conversation within 24 hours of closing, it automatically reopens.
 This is by design - you don't want to miss new queries.
+After 24 hours, closed conversations no longer auto-reopen.
 Consider archiving instead of closing if you don't want to see the conversation again.

 "I accidentally archived an important conversation"